googleapis/langchain-google-spanner-python/README.rst

     )
     retriever.invoke("Where does Elias Thorne's sibling live?")

-Use ``SpannerGraphVectorContextRetriever`` to perform vector search on nodes in a SpannerGraphStore.
+Use ``SpannerGraphVectorContextRetriever`` to perform vector search on embeddings that are stored in the nodes in a SpannerGraphStore.
 If expand_by_hops is provided, the nodes and edges at a distance upto the expand_by_hops from the nodes found in the vector search will also be returned.

 .. code:: python

-    from langchain_google_spanner import SpannerGraphStore, SpannerGraphQAChain
+    from langchain_google_spanner import SpannerGraphStore, SpannerGraphVectorContextRetriever
     from langchain_google_vertexai import ChatVertexAI, VertexAIEmbeddings